Helping Children Challenge Negative Thinking

 Glass Half Full or Half Empty

 Similarly, you can present the concept of half full/half empty.
-The child can come up with half full thoughts and half empty thoughts.
-You can use the same concept to have children sort negative and positive thoughts as well.
+The child can come up with half-full thoughts and half-empty thoughts.
+You can use the same concept to have children sort negative and positive thoughts.

 Replace Negative Thinking

-Now that they can identify, challenge and reframe a negative thought, it's time to replace those negative thoughts with positive, realistic ones.
+Now that they can identify, challenge, and reframe negative thoughts, it's time to replace those negative thoughts with positive, realistic ones.

-Positive self-talk is a ideal for this.
-A great place to start is come up with a few key phrases that the child can repeat.
-For example, say they have negative thoughts before presenting a book report to their class.
+Positive self-talk is ideal for this.
+A great place to start is to come up with a few key phrases that the child can repeat.
+For example, say they have negative thoughts before presenting a book report to class.
 They are worried that they will forget what to say.
-Their positive self-talk could be "I am a good student and I do well when I prepare."
+Their positive self-talk could be, "I am a good student, and I do well when I prepare."

 If you go back to the list of common negative thoughts the child has, this is a great place to write down simple, positive thoughts they can say instead.